 Four potential dangers

 When absolute opinions must be avoided to promote tolerance and protect civility, people tend to become more cynical.
 Have you noticed how quickly cynicism becomes the default setting for many people?
-Many operate with a filter of suspicion as protective screen to keep from being duped or at least from appearing to be.
+Many operate with a filter of suspicion as a protective screen to keep from being duped or at least from appearing to be.
 It is common (especially among young people) to suspect deceitful or evil motives behind firmly held beliefs.
 Those who hold to any form of absolute truth are more quickly suspected of oppressive or imperialistic agendas.

 2. Irrational self-contradiction

 There are times when two opinions cannot logically both be correct.
 There also times when important choices must be made between differing viewpoints.
 But It has often been noted that in the transition from modernity to postmodernity, the two areas granted authority to speak in absolute categories (science and math) lost their authoritative seats.
 With postmodernity came a refusal to grant anyone the right to make truth claims that all people must accept –even if they came from science.
 Of course, it’s hard to accept that 1 + 1 could equal 2 or 3 or whatever you wanted it to equal.
 But postmodernism came with a radicalization of relativism to all areas of knowledge.

 The tone changes toward uncertainty became more common as aversion to absolutes and universals became more deeply part of the social narrative.
 This is especially the case when it comes to religion and morality.
 An extensive survey found that teenagers in the US had a one word response to absolute opinions on religion and morality — “Whatever.”
 But should we be able to agree that a religious practice like jihad is intolerable?
 And how can we make laws and exact punishments without moral decisions?